 Prepare the steak and stout:

-About 1 hour before the beef is finished cooking, prepare the colcannon:
+An hour before the beef is done, prepare the veggies:

 - Preheat the oven to 400° F. Line a large baking sheet with foil or with parchment paper.